NojusM/ProjectHub/README.md

 ## Live version

-Live version isn't currently available
+Live version is created and autodeployed using _gh-pages_ It is available on [NojusM ProjectHub](https://nojusm.github.io/ProjectHub/)

 ## Demployment